 \section{Abstract}

-We present the temporal and spectral study of blazar PKS\,0208-512, using recent flaring activity from November 2019 to March 2020, as detected by Fermi-LAT, Swift-XRT/UVOT observatories.
-The source was in a low $\gamma$-ray flux state for a decade and started flaring in November 2019, which continues until March 2020.
-During the activity state, 2-days binned $\gamma$-ray lightcurve shows multiple-peaks indicating sub-flares.
-To understand the possible physical mechanisms behind flux enhancement, a detailed temporal and spectral study has been carried out by dividing the activity into several flux-states.
-Timing analysis of lightcurves suggests that peaks of sub-flares have rise and decay time in days-order with flux-doubling time $\sim$ 2-days.
+We present the temporal and spectral study of blazar PKS\,0208-512, using recent flaring activity from November 2019 to May 2020, as detected by the {\it Fermi}-LAT observatory.
+The contemporaneous X-ray, optical/UV observations from \emph{Swift}-XRT/UVOT are also used.
+During the activity state, 2-days binned $\gamma$-ray lightcurve shows multiple peaks indicating sub-flares.
+To understand the possible physical mechanisms behind flux enhancement, we divided the activity state of the source into several flux-states and carried out detailed temporal and spectral studies.
+Timing analysis of lightcurves suggest that peaks of sub-flares have rise and decay time on the order of days, with flux-doubling time $\sim$ 2-days.
 The 2-days binned $\gamma$-ray lightcurve shows double-lognormal flux distribution.
-The broadband spectral energy distribution for three selected flux states can be well fitted under synchrotron, synchrotron-self-Compton (SSC) and external-Compton (EC) emission mechanisms.
-We obtained the physical parameters of the source and their confidence intervals through $\chi^{2}$-statistics.
-Our spectral study suggests that during quiescent-state, gamma-ray spectrum can be well explained by considering the EC-scattering of IR-photons from the dusty-torus.
-However, gamma-ray spectra corresponding to flares demand additional target photons from broad-line-region (BLR) along with the IR.
-These suggest that during flares, the emission-region is close to the edge of BLR, while for quiescent-state the emission-region is away from the BLR.
-The best-fit results suggest that, marginal increase in the magnetic-field can result in the flux enhancement.
+The broadband spectral-energy-distribution (SED) for three selected flux states can be well fitted under synchrotron, synchrotron self-Compton (SSC) and external-Compton (EC) emission mechanisms.
+We obtained the physical parameters of the jet by the SED modeling and their confidence intervals through $\chi^{2}$-statistics.
+Our SED modeling results suggest that during quiescent-state, $\gamma$-ray spectrum can be well explained by considering the EC-scattering of infra-red (IR) photons from dusty-torus.
+However, $\gamma$-ray spectra corresponding to flares demand additional target photons from broad-line-region (BLR) along with IR.
+These suggest that during flares, the emission-region is close to the edge of BLR, while for quiescent-state the emission-region is away from BLR.
+The best fit results suggest that marginal increase in magnetic-field during the flaring-episode can result in the flux enhancement.
 This is possibly associated with the efficiency of particle acceleration during flaring-states as compared to quiescent-state.